6dec3fb8/pycarproject/Readme.md

   image to find the light object and put the coordinate into an given queue

-Some modules that passed the test but not belong to this repo :
+Some modules that being used but not belong to module `pycar`:
 - A simple TCP server that will receive connection from my PC and receive commands to control its movement.
+- A thread class that acts like an erl thread.

 Future development:
 - A state-machine or a behavior-tree based AI to control its movement